ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample_description.md

 # Slot: description

-Short textual description of the sample (How the sample was collected, sample source, Protocol followed for processing the sample etc).
+A concise description about the Sample source, the collection method, and the protocol which was followed to process the Sample.

 URI: [GHGA:Sample_description](https://w3id.org/GHGA/Sample_description)